aloxe/huwindty/src/pages/documentation/images.md

 ## Responsive images

-Web pages can display on a small phone screen or a large high definition monitor.
-Displaying a 3000px wide image on a phone is a waste of resources that slows down display and showing a 150px picture on a wide monitor might miss some details.
+Web pages can display on any screen from a small phone or a large high definition expensive monitor.
+Displaying a HD 3000px wide image on a phone is a waste of resources that slows down page rendering.
+On the contrary, showing a 150px picture on a wide monitor might miss some details.
 Making images responsive is the way to provide the appropriate picture to each screen.

 The article [Responsive images 101](https://cloudfour.com/thinks/responsive-images-101-definitions/) covers everything you need to know about this topic when managing a web site.